Below you can find a complete list of Asian animals. We currently track 795 animals in Asia and are adding more every day!

 Unique Asian Animals

-The Sun Bear, Clouded Leopard, and Draco Lizard are a few examples of unique wildlife in Asia that can’t be found anywhere else.
+Sun Bear, Clouded Leopard, and Draco Lizard are a few examples of unique wildlife in Asia that can’t be found anywhere else.
 The Sun Bear and Draco Lizard are both native to the tropical forests of southeast Asia, while the Clouded Leopard lives in China, Southeast Asia, and the Himalayan foothills.
+Sun bears are under threat both directly and indirectly from human activities.
+One of the major issues they face in the wild is deforestation.

 Asia is home to extremely diverse populations of birds.
 They live in a wide range of habitats throughout the continent.